 On October 3, 2022 the Company entered into an At-The-Market Issuance Sales Agreement with JonesTrading Institutional Services LLC ("JonesTrading") to sell up to \$14.4 million of its ordinary shares represented by ADSs.
 The Company agreed to pay JonesTrading commission equal to 3% of the gross proceeds of the sales price of all ADSs sold through them as sales agent under the Sales Agreement.
-The offering of the Company's ADSs pursuant to the Sales Agreement will terminate on the earliest of (1) the sale of all of the ordinary shares subject to the Sales Agreement, or (2) termination of the Sales Agreement at any time upon ten days prior notice.
-JonesTrading may terminate the Sales Agreement at any time upon ten days prior notice.
-JonesTrading may terminate the Sales Agreement, may make it impracticable or inadvisable to market or sell the Company's ADSs or a suspension or limitation of trading the Company's ADSs on The NASDAQ Capital Market.
+The offering of the Company's ADSs pursuant to the Sales Agreement will terminate on the earliest of (1) the sale of all of the ordinary shares subject to the Sales Agreement, or (2) termination of the Sales Agreement by the Company or JonesTrading.
+The Company and JonesTrading may terminate the sales agreement at any time upon ten days prior notice.
+JonesTrading may terminate the Sales Agreement at any time in certain circumstances, including the occurrence of a material adverse change that, in their judgment, may make it impracticable or inadvisable to market or sell the Company's ADSs or a suspension or limitation of trading the Company's ADSs on The NASDAQ Capital Market.
 The value of the remaining number of shares under this agreement amounts to approximately \$7.8 million.